AlexMax/lexio/README.md

 The return value of this method should be the absolute stream position in the implementation where the seek operation ended up.
 A value of 0 for the offset and `current` for the whence is an acceptable way to get the current stream position from the implementation, and is in fact how `LexIO::Tell()` is implemented.

 Seeking past the start of the stream implementation should throw an exception.
 Seeking past the end of the stream is fine.
+If your **Seekable** is also a **BufferedReader**, you should ensure the buffer is empty after a call to this method.